JuliaAI/MLJ.jl/docs/src/model_search.md

 the `matching` method, and the search executed with the `models` methods, as detailed below.

-A periodically updated table of all models is also given at [List of Models](@ref).
+A table of all models is also given at [List of Supported Models](@ref).